benthecoder/JohnHopkinsDataScience/8_PracticalMachineLearning/Final-project/README.md

 The goal of your project is to predict the manner in which they did the exercise.
 This is the "classe" variable in the training set.
 You may use any of the other variables to predict with.
 You should create a report describing how you built your model, how you used cross validation, what you think the expected out of sample error is, and why you made the choices you did.
 You will also use your prediction model to predict 20 different test cases

-## Executive summary

-Using a random forest classifier with a k-fold cross validation of 7, the optimal model has an **accuracy of 0.993** and an OOB rate of **0.66%**.
-The variable importance plot shows that the roll_belt variable was most important in predicting the `classe` variable.

-Applying our model on the test set, we attain a similar **accuracy of 0.993**.
-Applying the model on the 20 test case in our validation set, we achieve 100% accuracy in predicting the right `classe` variable.

 ## What you should submit
 The goal of your project is to predict the manner in which they did the exercise.
 This is the "classe" variable in the training set.
 You may use any of the other variables to predict with.
 You should create a report describing how you built your model, how you used cross validation, what you think the expected out of sample error is, and why you made the choices you did.
 You will also use your prediction model to predict 20 different test cases.